 Elizabeth Turner’s journey into filmmaking grew out of her roots as an English major, visual artist and registered nurse.
 Her first steps into cinema came as an archival researcher in post-production on Jimmy Gildea’s student documentary film, Papa’s Shadow, about Hemingway in East Africa.
 She and Jimmy have since produced and co-directed several films, including MARCH, a short documentary on the St. Paul Women’s March in 2017.

-Max Johnson is from Stillwater, Minnesota, and is independently contracted as a Producer and Webmaster with Ramble Pictures.
-Max has a BA in Mathematics and Philosophy from St. Olaf College with a distinction in Philosophy, a MS in Computer Science from the University of Southern California, and is currently pursuing a Ph.D in Computer Science focusing on Artificial Intelligence.
-Max has a deep interest in social issues stemming from and impacted by technological advancement, and has a passion for exploring how technology can improve our lives.
+Maxyn Leitner is from Stillwater, Minnesota, and is independently contracted as a Producer and Webmaster with Ramble Pictures.
+They have a BA in Mathematics and Philosophy from St. Olaf College with a distinction in Philosophy, a MS in Computer Science from the University of Southern California, and are currently pursuing a Ph.D in Computer Science focusing on Artificial Intelligence.
+Maxyn has a deep interest in social issues stemming from and impacted by technological advancement, and a passion for exploring how technology can improve our lives.